Skip to main content

 Scan

 The process by which aprity reads metadata from your Salesforce org, builds the dependency graph, runs AI-powered analysis, and generates documentation.
-Each scan produces a complete documentation set in your selected formats and language.
+Each scan produces a complete documentation set in your selected language, delivered to the Customer Portal.

 T